-Chart interaction filters let you turn your data visualisation/ charts into filter controls.
-Imagine you can now filter reports by clicking a table row or selecting a bar in a Bar Chat, making your reports and dashboards truly interactive
+Chart interaction filters let you turn your data visualisation/charts into filter controls.
+Imagine that you can now filter reports by clicking a table row or selecting a bar in a Bar Chat, making your reports and dashboards truly interactive.

-Adding filters in Google Data Studio They simply reduce the amount of data displayed without transforming your original data in any way.
+How to add filters in Google Data Studio.
+Filters are great; they simply reduce the amount of data displayed without transforming your original data in any way.
 Filters can be applied to a single visualisation or the entire Report.

 Data Studio can be extended to include filtering capabilities directly into the charts.
 Viewers of the Report can click on any data in order to initiate filters.

 In the last article, you've connected your data source with Google Data Studio, you're now ready to create your first report.

 Google Sheets is a collaboration application which allows you to create and work on spreadsheets with other people.
 The Data Studio Google Sheets connector allows you to access and pull data stored in a Google Sheets worksheet.

 Data Studio lets you visualise data from many different sources.
 To get the most out of this tutorial, you will need a Google account to get started.
 Create one if you haven't done so.